 If you feel you have the perfect partner and want help with the proof of concept of validating your market, apply now for our code for equity program and learn how we can help your funding goals!

 With Code for Equity, you compensate for the funding you receive with shares from your company.
-The percentage that you give away depends on your company valuation, product development stage, and a host of other factors.
+The percentage that you give away depends on your company valuation, product development stage, and a host of other variables and can be anywhere between 5-30%.